From time to time I will write commentaries on various issues with

 It has been a long time since I wrote my first commentary for my desk.
 It is a new year, but unfortunately, it is estimated that about 400,000 new cases of Valley Fever were contracted in 2007.
 2008 is not starting off well either.

-The Vaccine Project of the Americas still has not received any funding that was earmarked for them.
+The Vaccine Project still has not received any funding that was earmarked for them.
 In January of this year we alerted hundreds of thousands of our readers about the importance of sending out their own personal letters to insure $10 million to fund the vaccine project for 2009.
 We heard from our congressman's email update that it did not pass this year.
 It is unfortunate and tragic that so many people will suffer as a result.

 In September of 2007 VFS with the directors of the Phoenix/Glendale Support Group, held a benefit for Dr. Garry Cole in Glendale, Arizona to support his vitally important Valley Fever vaccine research.